-Pursuant to the Second Amendment to the First Lien Credit Agreement entered into in February 2021, the Company increased the aggregate commitments to \$250.0 million under our first lien revolving credit facility.
+Pursuant to the Second Amendment, the Company increased the aggregate commitments to \$250.0 million under our first lien revolving credit facility.
 The Second Amendment also provided an extension of the maturity date of our first lien revolving credit facility to November 2025.